Rev. Annette Haigh

 My formal ministry training was at Northern College, Manchester, where the course in Contextual Theology included both church and community placements alongside each academic year.
 During my life, I have experienced different and varied congregations and pastorates.

-I was ordained in 2007 in the Halifax Group, and moved in 2015 to work with the Goyt and Etherow Pastorate on the border of north west Derbyshire and Cheshire; and then in September 2020 moved to Keighley to work with the Aire Valley Pastorate – Bingley URC, Idle Upper Chapel URC and Trinity Baptist and URC, Keighley.
+I was ordained in 2007 in the Halifax Group, and moved in 2015 to work with the Goyt and Etherow Pastorate on the border of north west Derbyshire and Cheshire; and then in September 2020 moved to Keighley to work with the Aire Valley Pastorate – Bingley URC and Idle Upper Chapel URC.